rbhicks/knights_tour/README.md

-A backtracking knight's tour in Elixir.
+A tail recursive backtracking knight's tour in Elixir.